 Many friends and colleagues told me that travelling to Iran was bound to be difficult and fraught with danger at every turn – I was told that sex, drugs, hitchhiking and Couchsurfing, a few of my favourite pastimes, would all be impossible while travelling in Iran…

 Despite almost everybody I knew having a strong opinion, there were six things that nobody told me about travel in Iran….

 Table of Contents

-I’ll admit it, before I got to Iran, I was kind of expecting everybody to be wearing jet black burkahs.
-I saw a total of zero women wearing burkahs during my six weeks travelling across Iran.
+I’ll admit it, before I got to Iran, I was kind of expecting everybody to be wearing jet black burkhas.
+I saw a total of zero women wearing burkhas during my six weeks travelling across Iran.
 Zero.
-Some Iranian women wear a chador, a loose fitting kind of robe but this is optional and mostly worn by older, more traditional, women.
-The hijab, a kind of veil which covers the hair, is mandatory (and widely unpopular) but comes in plenty of hippie trippie colours.
+Some Iranian women wear a chador, a loose-fitting kind of robe but this is optional and mostly worn by older, more traditional, women.
+The hijab, a kind of veil which covers the hair, is mandatory (and widely unpopular) but comes in plenty of hippie trippy colours.
 If you find yourself hanging out with a particularly party-oriented group of girls, it’s a bit like being at a festival.
 Persian women, by the way, are hands down some of the most beautiful women in the world.
 Luckily for the wandering vagabond, backpackers in Iran appear to be quite popular, which brings me to my next point…

 Tinder works in Iran